sagemath/sage-patchbot/README.md

 The patchbot only needs a Sage source install (clone of git repository) and is started with

-    `python patchbot.py [options]`
+    `python -m sage_patchbot.patchbot --sage-root==XXX [other options]`

+or alternatively with

+    `sage -patchbot [other options]`

 Type `--help` for a list of options, though most configuration is done via an optional JSON config file.
-This is what is invoked by

-    `sage --patchbot [...]`

 For more documentation on running a patchbot, see [this page][1].